pytchlang/pytch-tutorials/catch-apple/tutorial.md

 * Any more "now you try this" ideas?
 Add hints?
 Put them in sensible order?
 Add something say how hard each challenge is?

-* The collision detection is generous to the player because it's based on bounding boxes.
-Do we need to explain that?
-(Don't think so.)

 * Any terms-of-art we need to introduce?
 "Function"?